+- a.
+NMAA/UNMAS-SS shall: - Establish and maintain national standards, regulations and procedures for the management of training within South Sudan. - Ensure that capacity development forms an essential part of the work of each organisation. - Perform periodic external assessment of training conducted by the mine action organisations to ensure the training is in accordance with the training plan and national standards. - Maintain record of all accredited personnel and their past performance. - Archive all operator's accreditation logbooks for personnel who left the program (this is currently being facilitated by UNMAS-SS).

 - b.
-NMAA/UNMAS-SS shall: - Establish and maintain national standards, regulations and procedures for the management of training within South Sudan. - Ensure that capacity development forms an essential part of the work of each organisation. - Perform periodic external assessment of training conducted by the mine action organisations to ensure the training is in accordance with the training plan and national standards. - c.
-Mine action organisations shall: - Ensure that capacity development forms an essential part of their work and the work of Technical Advisors providing support to any training. - Produce comprehensive training plans. - Ensure that their training plan is in compliance with the organisation SOP and with the national standards - Ensure that training is based on a Training Needs Analysis.

-- Ensure training activities, whether formal or on the-job, are written into the strategic and work plans. - Submit training plans to NMAA/UNMAS-SS for approval prior to any training taking place. - Conduct internal monitoring and evaluation as essential part of the training. - Maintain records of training for the life of the programme. - Ensure the training is being delivered by qualified and experienced trainers.
+Mine action organisations shall: - Ensure that capacity development forms an essential part of their work and the work of Technical Advisors providing support to any training. - Produce comprehensive training plans. - Ensure that their training plan is in compliance with the organisation SOP and with the national standards - Ensure that training is based on a Training Needs Analysis. - Ensure training activities, whether formal or on the-job, are written into the strategic and work plans. - Submit training plans to NMAA/UNMAS-SS for approval prior to any training taking place. - Conduct internal monitoring and evaluation as essential part of the training. - Maintain records of training for the life of the programme. - Ensure that any approved training course conducted is entered into the individual's EOD or Medical Log Book and is signed and dated by the respective organization or NMAA/UNMAS-SS (where applicable). - Ensure the training is being delivered by qualified and experienced trainers.

-13.8.
-Recruitment of Mine Action Organisation Staff
+13.9 Recruitment of Mine Action Organisation Staff

 - a.
 All mine action organisations conducting de-mining activities in South Sudan shall comply with the rules and regulations of the Republic of South Sudan.
 The following minimum recruitment requirements shall be adhered to by all mine action organisations; - b.
 Positions such as team leaders, medics, logistics assistants, finance assistants, mechanics, drivers, cooks and cleaners shall be nationalised where possible. - c.
 Recruitment shall be in accordance to the NMAA rules & regulations. - d.
 The selection of mine action employees shall be fair and free - e.
-Recruitment of de-miners/EOD operators shall be conducted through the NMAA in collaboration with the SPLA Corps of Engineers. - f.
-All mine action related training shall be conducted with the approval of NMAA/UNMAS-SS.
+Recruitment of de-miners/EOD operators shall be conducted through the NMAA in collaboration with the SSPDF Engineering Corps

-14 Quality Management System
+Quality Management System

 - a.
 The South Sudan National Mine Action Authority has charged UNMAS SS with the development and implementation of a quality management system.
-This ensures that the standards of humanitarian demining activities, and the processes and procedures implemented whilst conducting them, are in accordance with IMAS South SUDANMAP NTSG, and the mine action organisations' own SOP and/or implementation plans. - b.
+This ensures that the standards of humanitarian demining activities, and the processes and procedures implemented whilst conducting them, are in accordance with IMAS, SSUDANMAP (South Sudan Mine Action Program) NTSG, and the mine action organisations' own SOP and/or implementation plans. - b.
 This shall be achieved through the appointment of a monitoring body responsible for developing and maintaining the programme's overall Quality Management (QM) system and the implementation of it, under the terms of their accreditation by all mine action organisations.

-14.2.
-General Principles, Implementation and Conduct of the QM System
+14.2 General Principles, Implementation and Conduct of the QM System